wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/office365-module.rst

 api_auth\\client_secret_path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Path of the file that contains the client secret value of your application registered in azure.
+Path of the file that contains the client secret value of your application registered in Azure.
 Incompatible with ``client_secret`` option.

 +--------------------+--------------------+
 | **Default value**  | N/A                |